asomers/mio-aio/README.md

 # Platforms

 `mio-aio` works on FreeBSD.
-It will probably also work on DragonflyBSD and OSX.
-It does not work on Linux.
+It will probably also work on DragonflyBSD.
+It does not work on Linux or MacOS.

 Unfortunately, Linux includes a poor implementation of POSIX AIO that emulates asynchronous I/O in glibc using userland threads.
 Worse, epoll(2) can't